opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 90     Finally, even if we were to accept that an offer made by a third-party to acquire a company can in principle represent the “best evidence” of that company’s value, it remains critical to examine the terms and nature of the offer in question in order to ascribe it with the appropriate weight, if any.
 In our view, the features of the Shanghai Ossen offer preclude us from treating it as reliable evidence of JCSV’s “fair market value”.

 91     The most obvious difficulty is that the Shanghai Ossen offer was at all material times _expressly_ subject to due diligence.
 This was the case in the Memorandum of Understanding and in the Investment Framework Agreement.
-Clause 3.1 of the Memorandum of Understanding states that the seller’s “_expected_ price” \[emphasis added\] was $50m, “which is subject to the results of due diligence”.[\[note: 49\]](#Ftn_49) In the Investment Framework Agreement, cl 2.1 provides that the buyer agrees to transfer $50m “which is a _tentative price_, and _may be adjusted according to the results of due diligence conducted_” \[emphasis added\].[\[note: 50\]](#Ftn_50) The clear wording of the relevant clauses in both documents therefore shows that the price had in fact never been firmly fixed.
+Clause 3.1 of the Memorandum of Understanding states that the seller’s “_expected_ price” \[emphasis added\] was $50m, “which is subject to the results of due diligence”.[^49] In the Investment Framework Agreement, cl 2.1 provides that the buyer agrees to transfer $50m “which is a _tentative price_, and _may be adjusted according to the results of due diligence conducted_” \[emphasis added\].[^50] The clear wording of the relevant clauses in both documents therefore shows that the price had in fact never been firmly fixed.
 Mr Singh may well be right that as of 30 April 2016, there was nothing to suggest that due diligence would turn up any adverse findings.
 After all, he stressed that everyone expected the deal to go through.
-Mr Yeo himself had in November 2015 injected $1.5m capital into JCSV, which displayed a certain degree of optimism in JCSV’s continued survival and that the deal with Shanghai Ossen would likely go through.[\[note: 51\]](#Ftn_51)
+Mr Yeo himself had in November 2015 injected $1.5m capital into JCSV, which displayed a certain degree of optimism in JCSV’s continued survival and that the deal with Shanghai Ossen would likely go through.[^51]

 92     However, we cannot accept that, simply because nothing _appeared_ to be amiss at that time, the Shanghai Ossen offer ought therefore to be taken as a definitive or concrete offer to acquire JCSV for $50m.
 Further, optimism by Mr Yeo, whatever its degree, does not change the nature and terms of the offer.
 It is at best an expression of confidence.
 In that regard, it must be recognised that the Shanghai Ossen offer was _always_ only a _conditional_ offer.
 Had Mr Abhilash come to court on or about 30 April 2016, presenting the court with evidence that there was a _conditional_ offer by Shanghai Ossen, expressed as subject to due diligence, to acquire JCSV for $50m, it is difficult to imagine that the court would have valued JCSV at $50m on that basis alone.